Medical expert of the article

 Inhibitory form of hemophilia

-The appearance of circulating anticoagulant inhibitors in patients with hemophilia, belonging to the class of immunoglobulins G, complicates the course of the disease.
-The frequency of the inhibitory form of hemophilia varies from 7 to 12%, and in very severe hemophilia - up to 35%.
-The inhibitor often appears in children 7-10 years old, but can be detected at any age.
-The appearance of an inhibitor to factors VIII / IX aggravates the prognosis of the disease: bleeding becomes profuse, combined, severe arthropathy, leading to early disability.
-The duration of the inhibitor circulation ranges from several months to several years.
-Determination of a possible inhibitor is mandatory for every patient, both before the start of treatment and in its process, especially in the absence of the effect of the substitution effect.
+The occurrence of circulating anticoagulant inhibitors belonging to the immunoglobulin G class in patients with hemophilia complicates the course of the disease.
+The frequency of the inhibitor form of hemophilia ranges from 7 to 12%, and in very severe hemophilia - up to 35%.
+The inhibitor most often appears in children aged 7-10 years, but can be detected at any age.
+The appearance of an inhibitor to factors VIII/IX aggravates the prognosis of the disease: bleeding becomes profuse, combined, severe arthropathy develops, leading to early disability.
+The duration of inhibitor circulation ranges from several months to several years.
+Determination of a possible inhibitor is mandatory for each patient, both before the start of treatment and during it, especially in the absence of an effect from the replacement effect.

-The presence of an inhibitor in the blood is confirmed by the Bethesda test.
+The presence of the inhibitor in the blood is confirmed by the Bethesda test.
 The measurement value is the Bethesda unit (BE).
-The greater the concentration of the inhibitor in the blood, the greater the number of Bethesda units (or Bethesda's titer).
-Low is considered the inhibitor titer of less than 10 units / ml, the average - from 10 to 50 units / ml, high - more than 50 units / ml.
+The higher the concentration of the inhibitor in the blood, the greater the number of Bethesda units (or the higher the Bethesda titer).
+A low inhibitor titer is considered to be less than 10 U/ml, average - from 10 to 50 U/ml, high - more than 50 U/ml.

-Treatment of patients with inhibitory forms of hemophilia I
+Treatment of patients with inhibitor forms of hemophilia I

-Increasing the effectiveness of treatment of patients with low inhibitor titer achieves high doses of factor concentrates.
-The dose is selected empirically to completely neutralize the inhibitor, and then maintain the concentration of factor VIII in the patient's blood at a given level for the required period.
+Increased treatment efficacy in patients with low inhibitor titers is achieved by using high doses of factor concentrates.
+The dose is selected empirically to completely neutralize the inhibitor, and then the concentration of factor VIII in the patient's blood is maintained at a given level for the required period.

-For life-threatening hemorrhages, or for surgical intervention, a pork factor of blood coagulation VIII (Hyate-O), activated preparations of prothrombin complex: anti-inhibitory coagulant complex (Feiba Tim 4 Immuno) and (Autoplex), eptacog alpha [activated] ( NovoSeven).
-The pork factor of blood coagulation is used at high titer of inhibitors in the blood (from 10 to 50 BE and above).
-In 40% of patients after 1-2 weeks of treatment, an inhibitor appears to the porcine factor VIII.
-Treatment begins with a dose of 100 IU / kg (2-3 times a day for 5-7 days), which if necessary increase.
-For the prevention of allergic reactions and thrombocytopenia, premedication with hydrocortisone is mandatory.
+In life-threatening bleeding or when surgical intervention is required, porcine factor VIII (Hyate-O), activated prothrombin complex preparations: anti-inhibitor coagulant complex (Feiba Team 4 Immuno) and (Autoplex), eptacog alpha [activated] (NovoSeven) are usually used.
+Porcine coagulation factor is used when the titer of inhibitors in the blood is high (from 10 to 50 BE and higher).
+In 40% of patients, an inhibitor to porcine factor VIII appears after 1-2 weeks of treatment.
+Treatment is started with a dose of 100 IU/kg (2-3 times a day for 5-7 days), which is increased if necessary.
+Premedication with hydrocortisone is mandatory to prevent allergic reactions and thrombocytopenia.

-Concentrates of prothrombin complex (CPC) and activated concentrates of prothrombin complex (aKPK) provide hemostasis bypassing the action of factor VIII / IX.
-They include Factors VII and X in an activated form, which significantly increases the effectiveness of treatment.
-Anti-inhibitory coagulant complex (Feiba Tim 4 Immuno) is administered at a dose of 40-50 IU / kg (the maximum single dose is 100 units / kg) every 8-12 hours.
+Prothrombin complex concentrates (PCC) and activated prothrombin complex concentrates (aPCC) provide hemostasis bypassing factor VIII/IX.
+They contain activated factors VII and X, which significantly increases the effectiveness of treatment.
+Anti-inhibitory coagulant complex (Feiba Tim 4 Immuno) is administered at a dose of 40-50 IU/kg (maximum single dose - 100 units/kg) every 8-12 hours.

-Eptakog alpha [activated] (NovoSeven) forms a complex with a tissue factor and activates factors IX or X. The drug is injected every 2 hours.
-Doses from 50 μg / kg (at an inhibitor titer of less than 10 VE / ml) and 100 μg / kg (at a titer 10-50 VE / ml) to 200 mcg / kg (at a titer of more than 100 VE / ml).
-In combination with it, as with the anti-inhibitory coagulant complex (Feiba Tim 4 Immuno), antifibrinolytic agents are prescribed.
-Excess doses of the anti-inhibitory coagulant complex (Feiba Tim 4 Immuno) and eptactagogue alpha [activated] (NovoSeven) lead to thrombotic side reactions.
+Eptacog alfa [activated] (NovoSeven) forms a complex with tissue factor and activates factors IX or X. The drug is administered every 2 hours.
+Doses from 50 mcg/kg (for an inhibitor titer of less than 10 VE/ml) and 100 mcg/kg (for a titer of 10-50 VE/ml) to 200 mcg/kg (for a titer of more than 100 VE/ml).
+Antifibrinolytic agents are prescribed in combination with it, as well as with the anti-inhibitor coagulant complex (Feiba Team 4 Immuno).
+Exceeding the doses of the anti-inhibitor coagulant complex (Feiba Team 4 Immuno) and eptacog alfa [activated] (NovoSeven) leads to thrombotic side effects.

-In the complex treatment of inhibitory forms of hemophilia, the use of plasmapheresis is possible.
-After removal of the inhibitor, the patient is administered 10 000-15 000 ME of the coagulation factor VIII concentrate.
-Apply different types of immunosuppression: corticosteroids, immunosuppressants.
+In the complex treatment of inhibitor forms of hemophilia, plasmapheresis may be used.
+After the inhibitor is removed, the patient is administered 10,000-15,000 IU of coagulation factor VIII concentrate.
+Various types of immunosuppression are used: corticosteroids, immunosuppressants.

 Development of immunological tolerance According to the Bonn Protocol

-In the first period, a blood clotting factor VIII of 100 IU / kg and an anti-inhibitory coagulant complex (Feiba Tim 4 Immuno) are administered at 40-60 IU / kg 2 times daily, until the inhibitor is reduced to 1 VE / ml.
+In the first period, blood coagulation factor VIII is administered at 100 IU/kg and an anti-inhibitor coagulant complex (Feiba Tim 4 Immuno) at 40-60 IU/kg 2 times a day daily until the inhibitor is reduced to 1 IU/ml.

-In the second period, the factor of blood coagulation VIII is administered at 150 IU / kg 2 times a day until the inhibitor completely disappears.
-In the future, most patients return to preventive treatment.
+In the second period, blood coagulation factor VIII is administered at 150 IU/kg 2 times a day until the inhibitor completely disappears.
+Subsequently, most patients return to prophylactic treatment.

 High-dose treatment according to the Malmö protocol

-Treatment is prescribed for patients with an inhibitor titer of more than 10 VE / kg.
-Carry out extracorporeal absorption of antibodies with simultaneous administration of cyclophosphamide (cyclophosphamide) (12-15 mg / kg intravenously for the first two days and then 2-3 mg / kg for 3 to 10 days).
-The initial dose of the coagulation factor VIII is calculated so as to completely neutralize the remaining inhibitor in the circulation and increase the level of the factor of coagulation VIII by more than 40%.
-Then the factor of blood coagulation VIII is injected again, 2-3 times a day, so that its level in the blood is kept within 30-80%.
-In addition, immediately after the first application of the coagulation factor VIII, the patient is intravenously injected with normal human immunoglobulin G at a dose of 2.5-5 g in the first day or 0.4 g / kg per day for 5 days.
+Treatment is prescribed to patients with an inhibitor titer of more than 10 VE/kg.
+Extracorporeal absorption of antibodies is performed with simultaneous administration of cyclophosphamide (cyclophosphamide) (12-15 mg/kg intravenously during the first two days, and then 2-3 mg/kg is administered orally from the 3rd to the 10th day).
+The initial dose of coagulation factor VIII is calculated so as to completely neutralize the inhibitor remaining in the circulation and increase the level of coagulation factor VIII by more than 40%.
+Then, coagulation factor VIII is administered again 2-3 times a day so that its level in the blood remains within 30-80%.
+In addition, immediately after the first use of coagulation factor VIII, the patient is administered normal human immunoglobulin G intravenously at a dose of 2.5-5 g during the first day or 0.4 g/kg per day for 5 days.

-Treatment with the use of intermediate doses of preparations of factor VIII includes their daily administration in a dose of 50 IU / kg.
+Treatment with intermediate doses of factor VIII preparations involves their daily administration at a dose of 50 IU/kg.

-The use of low doses of the coagulation factor VIII factor presupposes the primary administration of it at a high dose to neutralize the inhibitor.
-Further, the factor is administered at 25 IU / kg every 12 hours for 1-2 weeks daily, then - every other day.
-The protocol is used for life-threatening hemorrhages and for surgical interventions.
+The use of low doses of blood coagulation factor VIII involves its initial administration in a high dose to neutralize the inhibitor.
+Subsequently, the factor is administered at 25 IU/kg every 12 hours for 1-2 weeks daily, then every other day.
+The protocol is used for life-threatening bleeding and surgical interventions.

 Complications of substitution treatment

-- Patients and their family members should receive specialized medical care in the centers for the treatment of hemophilia, where they are taught the skills of intravenous injections and the basics of substitution treatment.
+- Patients and their family members should receive specialized medical care in hemophilia treatment centers, where they are trained in intravenous injection skills and the basics of replacement therapy.

-- The upbringing of children is ordinary, different only in that from an early age you must avoid injuries (cover the bed with cushions, do not give toys with sharp angles, etc.).
+- The upbringing of children is normal, the only difference is that from early childhood it is necessary to avoid injuries (put pillows around the crib, do not give toys with sharp corners, etc.).

 - Patients are vaccinated against viral hepatitis B and A.

-- Operative interventions, tooth extraction, preventive vaccinations and any intramuscular injections are performed only after adequate substitution treatment.
+- Surgical interventions, tooth extractions, prophylactic vaccinations and any intramuscular injections are carried out only after adequate replacement treatment.

-- NSAIDs can be used according to strict indications, only in the presence of hemophilic arthropathy and exacerbation of chronic synovitis.
-It is necessary to avoid the use of disaggregants and anticoagulants.
+- NSAIDs can be used only under strict indications, only in the presence of hemophilic arthropathy and exacerbation of chronic synovitis.
+It is necessary to avoid taking antiplatelet agents and anticoagulants.

-- Before surgery and when treatment is ineffective, patients are screened for the presence of an inhibitor for VIII or IX factors.
+- Before surgical interventions and if treatment is ineffective, patients are screened for the presence of an inhibitor to factors VIII or IX.

-- Twice a year, patients are identified by markers of viral hepatitis B and C and HIV and also make a biochemical blood test with a study of liver samples.
+- Twice a year, patients are tested for markers of viral hepatitis B and C and HIV, and a biochemical blood test with liver function tests is performed.

-- Once a year, patients underwent a medical examination.
+- Once a year, patients undergo a medical examination.

-The estimated need of one patient with hemophilia in the deficit factor of blood coagulation per year is considered equal to 30 000 ME.
-It is also possible to calculate the need for antihemophilic preparations depending on the population: 2 ME factors per inhabitant per year or 8,500 doses of factor VIII (cryoprecipitate) per million inhabitants per year.
+The estimated annual requirement of one patient with hemophilia for the deficient blood clotting factor is considered to be 30,000 IU.
+It is also possible to calculate the requirement for antihemophilic drugs depending on the population size: 2 IU of factor per inhabitant per year or 8,500 doses of blood clotting factor VIII (cryoprecipitate) per 1 million inhabitants per year.

-Complications of haemostatic therapy and their prevention of hemophilia.
-In patients with severe hemophilia with multiple infusions of factor VIII concentrates, neutralizing antibodies can be produced (it is detected in 10-20% of cases), which is manifested by low activity of factor VIII in the blood, despite its replacement with large doses.
-Similar inhibitory factors can be produced against IX coagulation factor in severe hemophilia B.
+Complications of hemostatic therapy and their prevention of hemophilia.
+In patients with severe hemophilia, with multiple infusions of factor VIII concentrates, neutralizing antibodies can be produced against it (detected in 10-20% of cases), which is manifested by low activity of factor VIII in the blood, despite its replacement with large doses.
+Similar inhibitory factors can be produced against coagulation factor IX in severe hemophilia B.

-The presence of inhibitors should be assumed in those patients in whom substitution therapy does not produce a haemostatic effect, and the level of the injected factor in the blood continues to be low.
-The inhibitor titer in blood is indirectly determined on the basis that 1 unit / kg inhibitor neutralizes 1% clotting factor.
-The diagnosis of the inhibitory form of hemophilia is confirmed in the absence of a shortening of the recalcification time of the patient's plasma into which a healthy person's plasma was added.
+The presence of inhibitors should be suspected in patients in whom replacement therapy does not produce a hemostatic effect, and the level of the administered factor in the blood continues to remain low.
+The titer of the inhibitor in the blood is indirectly determined based on the calculation that 1 unit/kg of the inhibitor neutralizes 1% of the coagulation factor.
+The diagnosis of the inhibitor form of hemophilia is confirmed in the absence of a shortening of the recalcification time of the patient's plasma, to which the plasma of a healthy person was added.

-For the prevention of inhibitory forms of hemophilia, various treatment regimens are used: high-dose therapy with factor VIII concentrates in combination with immune suppression, use of medium or low doses.
+To prevent inhibitory forms of hemophilia, various treatment regimens are used: high-dose therapy with factor VIII concentrates in combination with immune suppression, the use of medium or low doses.

-The risk of infection with a patient with hepatitis B or HIV.
-The safest are the purified monoclonal-recombinant factor VIII concentrates; The most dangerous is cryoprecipitate, which is prepared from a mixture of hundreds of plasma (up to 2000) donors.
-The following symptoms are characteristic of AIDS in children: hepatosplenomegaly, lymphadenopathy, lag in body weight, fever; unexplained interstitial pneumonia; persistent bacterial infections (otitis media, meningitis, sepsis); pneumocystis, less often cytomegalovirus infection, toxoplasmosis, candidiasis; unexplained progressive neurological symptoms; autoimmune thrombocytopenia, neutropenia, anemia.
+Risk of infection of the patient with hepatitis B or HIV.
+The safest are purified monoclonal recombinant concentrates of factor VIII; the most dangerous is cryoprecipitate, which is prepared from a mixture of plasmas of hundreds (up to 2000) donors.
+The following symptoms are typical of AIDS in children: hepatosplenomegaly, lymphadenopathy, weight loss, fever; unexplained interstitial pneumonia; persistent bacterial infections (otitis, meningitis, sepsis); pneumocystis, less often cytomegalovirus infection, toxoplasmosis, candidiasis; unexplained progressive neurological symptoms; autoimmune thrombocytopenia, neutropenia, anemia.

-Immunocomplex and autoimmune complications.
-With long-term high-dose replacement therapy with anti-hemophilic drugs, rheumatoid arthritis, glomerulonephritis, amyloid-dose and other pathogens can develop.
+Immune complex and autoimmune complications.
+With long-term replacement therapy with antihemophilic drugs in large doses, the development of rheumatoid arthritis, glomerulonephritis, amyloidosis and other pathoimmune diseases is possible.

 Isoimmune complications.
-The risk of hemolysis occurs when hemophilia with A (P), B (III), AB (IV) patients is injected with blood clots of cryoprecipitate obtained from the plasma of hundreds of donors.
+The risk of hemolysis occurs when patients with hemophilia with A(II), B(III), AB(IV) blood groups are administered cryoprecipitate obtained from the plasma of hundreds of donors.

-Indications for urgent hospitalization: bleeding from the oral cavity (bite of the tongue, tearing of the frenulum, extraction of the tooth); hematomas in the head, neck, and oral cavity; headache associated with trauma and increasing in dynamics; large hematomas of the knee and other large joints; suspicion of retroperitoneal hematoma; gastrointestinal bleeding.
+Indications for urgent hospitalization: bleeding from the oral cavity (biting the tongue, tearing the frenulum, tooth extraction); hematomas in the head, neck, oral cavity; headache associated with trauma and increasing over time; large hematomas of the knee and other large joints; suspected retroperitoneal hematomas; gastrointestinal bleeding.

-Prevention of bleeding in patients with hemophilia: timely conduct of adequate replacement hemostatic therapy; prevention of injuries while providing sufficient physical exertion; prevention of infectious diseases; administration of drugs orally or intravenously; intramuscular injections are excluded (subcutaneous injections up to 2 ml are permissible); introduction of gamma globulin under the protection of antihemophilic globulin; exclusion of acetylsalicylic acid; replacing it with paracetamol; sanitization of teeth and strengthening of gums.
+Prevention of bleeding in patients with hemophilia: timely administration of adequate replacement hemostatic therapy; prevention of injuries while ensuring sufficient physical activity; prevention of infectious diseases; administration of drugs orally or intravenously; intramuscular injections are excluded (subcutaneous injections of up to 2 ml are acceptable); administration of gamma globulin under the protection of antihemophilic globulin; exclusion of acetylsalicylic acid; replacement with paracetamol; dental sanitation and strengthening of gums.

-The prognosis for hemophilia is unfavorable in the case of spinal or renal bleeding with blockade of the urinary tract and the development of acute renal failure and doubtful - with a hemorrhage in the brain.
+The prognosis for hemophilia is unfavorable in the case of spinal or renal bleeding with blockage of the urinary tract and the development of acute renal failure, and questionable in the case of cerebral hemorrhage.

-The volume of rehabilitation: a full-fledged diet, vitaminized; a regime with a justified restriction of physical exertion; prevention of injuries; exemption from the lessons of physical education and work; sanation of foci of chronic infection and timely sanitation of teeth; the exclusion of vaccinations and the intake of acetylsalicylic acid; with hemarthrosis - surgical and physiotherapeutic treatment; therapeutic physical training, massage and all kinds of hardware rehabilitation; teaching parents methods of emergency intravenous administration of haemostatic drugs in trauma and early hemorrhagic syndrome; Spa treatment; optimization of quality of life, family psychotherapy and career guidance.
+The scope of rehabilitation: a complete diet, enriched with vitamins; a regimen with reasonable restrictions on physical activity; injury prevention; exemption from physical education and work lessons; sanitation of foci of chronic infection and timely sanitation of teeth; exclusion of vaccinations and intake of acetylsalicylic acid; in case of hemarthrosis - surgical and physiotherapeutic treatment; therapeutic exercise, massage and all types of hardware rehabilitation; training parents in the technique of emergency intravenous administration of hemostatic drugs in case of injuries and the onset of hemorrhagic syndrome; spa treatment; optimization of quality of life, family psychotherapy and career guidance.

-Dispensary observation.
-It is carried out jointly by the hematologist of the specialized center and the district pediatrician.
-The child is released from vaccinations and physical education at school because of the danger of injury.
-At the same time, physical exertion to a patient with hemophilia is shown, as this increases the level of factor VIII.
-The nutrition of a sick child does not differ from that of healthy children.
-From medicinal herbs broths of oregano and hare-lings of intoxicating (lagohilus) are shown.
-For colds, you should not prescribe aspirin or indomethacin (acetomifene is preferred).
-The banks are contraindicated, since they can provoke the onset of pulmonary hemorrhage.
+Outpatient observation.
+Carried out jointly by a hematologist of a specialized center and a local pediatrician.
+The child is exempt from vaccinations and physical education classes at school due to the risk of injury.
+At the same time, physical activity is indicated for a patient with hemophilia, as it increases the level of factor VIII.
+The nutrition of a sick child does not differ from the nutrition of healthy children.
+Of the medicinal herbs, decoctions of oregano and intoxicating harelip (lagochilus) are indicated.
+In case of colds, aspirin or indomethacin should not be prescribed (acetaminophen is preferred).
+Cupping is contraindicated, as they can provoke the occurrence of pulmonary hemorrhages.